More specifically, as a non-native Korean tutor.

 And that’s just sad.

 I’m happy to say that I’m doing a lot better now.
 I’ve been working on building up my self-worth, and I think my experience with teaching Korean helped a little.
 I tell my students straight up what I can or cannot do for them, and then I tell them my rates.
-If they accept it, they do so as adults who are making an informed decision based on their own needs and priorities.
+If they accept it, they do so as adults who are making informed decisions based on their own needs and priorities.
 I’m not scamming them.

 I know it’s a bit ridiculous having to convince yourself that you’re not scamming people by being, I don’t know, imperfect, but that’s how my brain works.
 I’m working on it, but these changes don’t happen overnight, and I know that there are others out there who struggle with the same thing.
-People who have to constantly deal with guilt over literally just being human, who think they cannot possibly be worth of anything, and that anyone who tells them otherwise is just confused, misled somehow (cue more guilt) or too kind to tell the truth.
+People who have to constantly deal with guilt over literally just being human, who think they cannot possibly be worthy of anything, and that anyone who tells them otherwise is just confused, misled somehow (cue more guilt) or too kind to tell the truth.

 I still sometimes wonder why my students chose me.
 I’ve even asked one of them (whom I have grown quite close to), “Don’t you want someone better?” and she gave me the sweetest answer.
-I guess what I’m trying to say is that, every one of us has something to offer, whether it’s your skills, your experiences or even your passion.
+I guess what I’m trying to say is that every one of us has something to offer, whether it’s your skills, your experiences or even your passion.

 No matter what your skillsets are, who you are and where you’re from, someone out there is going to see value in what you have to offer.
 And when that happens, I hope you’ll have the grace and courage to accept it.
 You don’t have to understand what others see in you.
 You just have to accept that they do, and keep working at it so that one day, you do, too.

 Best of luck, stranger.
 I wish you all the best.